 Thick and delicious this Homemade Dulce de Leche Caramel will make many repeat performances on your dessert table.
-It can be used as an ingredient in recipes for pies, cakes, cookie bars, or warmed and used as an ice cream topping.
-You can even use this deliciousness to make a quick no-cook caramel frosting for cakes and cupcakes.
-Made entirely in a slow cooker, you can enjoy this goodness year-round and give it to friends and neighbors as hostess gifts, too.
+Sweet and rich it's made entirely in a slow cooker so, you can enjoy this goodness year-round.
+It makes a fabulous gift for friends, neighbors and delicious hostess gifts, too.
 It's a gloriously rich caramel treat.

 When it come to sweets, caramel tops my list for favorite dessert flavors.
-I do love chocolate in all forms, as much as anyone else however, if I were forced to choose, I'd go with sweet, buttery, caramel every single time.
-It's been a life long love of mine beginning with the Southern favorite flavor combination of pralines and cream.
-What is dulce de leche?
+I do love chocolate in all forms, as much as anyone else.
+However, if I were forced to choose, I'd go with sweet, buttery, caramel every single time.
+It's been a lifelong love of mine beginning with the Southern favorite flavor combination of pralines and cream.
+So, what is dulce de leche?
 Dulce de Leche is of Spanish origin where sweetened condensed milk is reduced and caramelized turning the sugar content into this golden delight.
-For many years, people boiled sweetened condensed milk in the can to achieve this but, due to concerns of the metal cans in that technique, this is my preferred way to make it.
+It can be used as an ingredient in recipes for pies, cakes, cookie bars, or warmed and used as an ice cream topping.
+You can even use this deliciousness to make a quick no-cook caramel frosting for cakes and cupcakes.

 Homemade Dulce de Leche Caramel

-- 4 8-oz glass jars, washed
+- 4 8 oz glass jars, washed

-- 3 14-oz cans sweetened condensed milk
+- 3 14 oz cans sweetened condensed milk

 - Fabric and ribbon or twine if desired